Arwa al-Sulayhi: 1097/8–1138: independent rule

 Saba' died in 1098 (491 AH) and 'Amir died a year later, in 1099 (492 AH).
 Arwa was thus freed of her two main political rivals, and she was now the uncontested monarch of Yemen in her own right, without any need for marriage or sons.
 Arwa was publicly named al-malika, or "queen" – the first time this had ever happened in the Islamic world.
 This time, the Fatimids appear to have accepted Arwa as sovereign.
 Chroniclers like 'Umara al-Yamani or Idris Imad al-Din never mention any later Fatimid decrees expressing that they were upset with Arwa remaining in power this way, or that they objected to her policies.
 According to Taef El-Azhari, the reason for their acquiescence this time is because they were already preoccupied with the Nizari-Musta'li schism and, after 1097, with the First Crusade.

 However, with the deaths of Saba' and 'Amir – as well as Lamak, who had died at about the same time – Arwa was left without some of her most important advisors.
 She appointed the loyal amir al-Mufaddal ibn Abi'l-Barakat al-Himyari to succeed Saba' as army commander and to guard the royal treasures at al-Ta'kar.
 Al-Mufaddal was antagonistic towards Saba's family and may have been responsible for alienating the rulers of Aden and Sanaa, who now broke away from Sulayhid rule.
 Al-Mufaddal led various campaigns throughout Yemen in order to restore Arwa's authority.
 He was most successful in bringing the Zuray'ids of Aden into submission, who agreed to pay an annual tribute of 50,000 dinars (half of what they had paid previously).
 Sanaa, on the other hand, broke away for good under the Hamdanids, supported by the family of Qadi 'Imran al-Yami.

 In 1109, the ruler of the Tihama, Fatik, died.
 His successor, al-Mansur, was just an infant, and the region was plunged into civil war.
 Some local commanders went to al-Mufaddal and offered to pay a quarter of the Tihama's annual revenues to Arwa as tribute in return for military support.
 In 1110, while al-Mufaddal was away campaigning in the Tihama, there was a coup at al-Ta'kar against the deputy governor he had appointed there.
 Led by a group of Sunni jurists and backed by the Khawlan tribe, the coup succeeded in taking control of the citadel.
-Al-Mufaddal went to try and retake al-Ta'kar, but he died on the way.
+Al-Mufaddal went to try to retake al-Ta'kar, but he died on the way.
 When Arwa heard of this, she marched in person at the head of an army – a rare occurrence – to al-Ta'kar, where she negotiated with the coup leaders and successfully brought al-Ta'kar back under her control.